 Here there is a small parking lot on our left where we find a spot.
 We get out for a few minutes and cross the street to admire the 40 foot falls in this canyon.
 Further down the drive about another mile is the Firehole Canyon Swimming Area.
 However, today it is closed.
 This is 1 of only 2 areas in Yellowstone where swimming is allowed, and unfortunately both are closed.
 Though this drive we thought was more interesting than the first.
 But now, it’s on to more hydrothermal features.

-Terrace Springs Trail
+Hydrothermal Features at Terrace Springs

 After we finished the 2 scenic drives, we continue on Grand Loop Road past Madison Junction.
 We go straight toward Norris Geyser Basin stopping at the Terrace Springs parking lot.
 This quick pull-off is a very short 0.2 mile boardwalk loop.
 But our daughter is getting really fussy and doesn’t want to go.
 So Becky and Gigi stay in the car with her and it’s just me for this one.

 Terrace Spring actually looks like a little lake with what looks like a freshwater spring bubbling to the surface.
 However, it’s one of a few hot springs on this trail.
 And continuing past it, there are 2 more nice sized hot pools.
 The 1st is much smaller than Terrace Spring, but very blue and again bubbling.
 The 2nd is even smaller, but has orange thermophiles flowing from and around it.
 It’s basically the 3 hot springs and takes 5 minutes.
 And when I get back to the car, our daughter is out cold.
 We’ve been going hard the last few days, and she needs a nap.
-So, we continue driving past Gibbon Falls and Beryl Spring we can see from the road.
+So we continue driving past Gibbon Falls , and Beryl Spring we can see from the road.
 But we stop next at Artists’ Paint Pots.

-Artists’ Paint Pots Trail
+Hydrothermal Features at Artists’ Paint Pots

 The Artists’ Paint Pots is another trail around more hydrothermal features.
 However, this trail is away from the crowds and starts through a lodgepole pine forest.
 Though our daughter is still asleep, so Gigi stays in the car with her while we do the trail.
 And just after the trail begins, we see some dead “bobby socks” trees killed by thermal runoff.
 A little further the boardwalk stops over a bridge to the beginning of the loop around the thermal basin.
 So we turn left around this basin that looks like runoff from the mountainside toward Blood Geyser.
 This small geyser has high concentrations of iron oxide staining the surrounding rocks red.